K&J Magnetics mascot, Joe Magneato

 If there were no such thing as eddy currents, you could get more current through a given wire.

 For another example, consider a transformer.
-Eddy currents are responsible for heating up the steel core of a transformer, as described here.
+Eddy currents are responsible for heating up the steel core of a transformer, as described in Transformer Energy Losses.

 Can I calculate the force of eddy currents?